Hotpax22/BananaCars/README.md

 # [Download](https://github.com/TrueTamashii/BananaCars/blob/main/Code/BananaCars.dll?raw=true)

 # Use:
-To use this mod move the left joystick up and down while turning with the in-game turning on the right joystick
+To use this mod push the left grip down while turning with the in-game turning on the right joystick
 </br>Some variables are configurable in the cfg file generated when you run the game with the mod

 # Version: